Monday, September 29, 2014

 Christensen (the same artist who painted the creation room mural) painted two murals of the temple hill in 1889.
 One of them shows the temple hill how it looked when pioneers first arrived in the Sanpete Valley.
 This one is located at the second stairway, where patrons go up or down for the locker rooms:

 The other shows the temple completed.
-This one used to be located in the lobby; it was replaced by an painting of Christ as the Good Shepherd, located directly above the old sacrament table that used to stand in the Logan Temple's assembly hall.
+This one used to be located in the lobby, located directly above the old sacrament table that used to stand in the Logan Temple's assembly hall.
+In the 2020s renovation, it was replaced by an painting of Christ as the Good Shepherd, and moved to the back of the annex chapel.
 It turns out that when they found this painting, green had been crudely painted over the temple hill to make it look like the grassy knoll what the temple actually sits on.
 When preservationists removed the green, they were able to uncover the grant stairway leading to the temple, which was in the original plans.

-The chapel that patrons sit in while waiting for a session to begin is also in the annex.
-It has a beautiful, large painting of Christ with children at the front, painted by John Hafen in 1906 (it's a copy of Benard Plockhorst's Jesus Blessing the Children, which you can view here) .
+The annex chapel that patrons sit in while waiting for a session to begin also has a beautiful, large painting of Christ with children at the front, painted by John Hafen in 1906 (it's a copy of Benard Plockhorst's Jesus Blessing the Children, which you can view here).

 At the end of the annex hallway is the entrance into the temple proper.
 Going to the right leads to sealing rooms, the spiral staircases, and the baptistry.

 The baptistry has some wonderful murals, done by Robert L. Shepherd in 1948, when he was also painting the Garden Room.
 On one wall, murals show the baptism of Jesus Christ and Joseph Smith and Oliver Cowdery baptizing each other.
-Directly above the font, a dove and stars are painted.
+Directly above the font, doves and stars are painted.

-On the opposite wall, a mural shows baptisms from the Book of Mormon (I'm not aware about it being tied to any specific scriptural event.)
+On the opposite wall, a mural shows baptisms from the Book of Mormon.

 Patrons attending an endowment session, as they enter the temple proper, immediately turn left to enter the creation room.